 Casas de Luz

-We support mental health and fight the stigma of mental illness with awareness, education and opportunities to share coping and caring strategies.
-For additional information, contact MentalHealth@uufsd.org.
+We support efforts to end the stigma associated with mental illness.
+We partner with regional organizations to bring awareness, education and opportunities to share coping and caring strategies.
+For additional information contact Wenda Alvarez at MentalHealth@uufsd.org.

 For additional information contact Irv Himelblau at: firstname.lastname@example.org.

 Homelessness: includes toiletry distributions at the Encinitas CRC and Fill A Belly dinners and participating in the annual homeless San Dieguito shelter program.
 For additional information contact Irv Himelblau at: email@example.com

 Backpack Project: Provides backpacks and school supplies for disadvantaged youth.
 For additional information contact Liz Young at firstname.lastname@example.org.

 Immigration reform: includes helping an immigrant family seeking asylum.
 For additional information contact Robin Sales at email@example.com.

 Food Insecurity: includes a yearly food drive for the Encinitas Community Resource Center, suppling snacks and supplies to Colonia de Eden Gardens pre-school and participation in the annual CRC Holiday Basket Program.
 For additional information contact: Betsy Gilpin, Norma Showalter or Irving Himelblau at: firstname.lastname@example.org.

 Winter Homeless Shelter: As part of the Interfaith Overnight Shelter network, we work with St. James Catholic Church each year to provide shelter, meals and overnight hosts for individuals without homes for a two week period.
 For additional information contact: Mary Anne Trause at: email@example.com.

 UU the Vote